PoCInnovation/MerkleTreeAuth/README.md

 - And now, you are going to create a __isAuthorized__ function which take as parameter a __bytes32[]__ which is the merkleProof we need to check.
 It has a visibility of __public view__ and it must return a __boolean__ that will determine if the element is inside the tree or not.

-In the next step, you are going to create tests for the contract in ts using mocha
+In the next step, you are going to create tests for the contract in ts using chai

 ### Documentation